www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-tests.md

           -> A dedicated flag is not needed for that, as nothing special needs to done.
         * [x] Use only 1 meta repo for bootstrapping.
 Currently `~/.local/state/net.splitcells.repos/public` and `~/.local/state/net.splitcells.network.worker/.local/state/net.splitcells.repos/public/` is used.
         * [ ] Create flag as an alternative to --command, that bootstraps network worker repos and represents a remote server initialization.
+          See `Remote Initialization Draft.
+            * [ ] Make this work with Raspberry Pi.
+                * [ ] Expand storage of Raspberry Pi via USB drive and use it for a new user's home.
         * [ ] Execute project command.
     * [ ] Create test command for network worker.
     * [ ] Enable this for all servers.